 VA Loan FAQs

-VA Loan FAQs: VA Loans have many benefits not offered by conventional loans, especially for first-time homebuyers with little or no money for a down payment.
+VA Loans have many benefits not offered by conventional loans, especially for first-time homebuyers with little or no money for a down payment.
 Unlike conventional loans, VA Home Loans do not have private mortgage insurance requirements.
-Additionally, VA Loans usually have lower rates than conventional loans and are not subject to the closing costs associated with conventional loans.
+Additionally, VA Loans usually have lower rates than conventional loans and are not subject to the closing costs associated with conventional rehab loans.
 This is because there are certain fees that borrowers cannot be charged.
-VA Home Loans also give you the ability to refinance to a lower rate without having to re-qualify for the loan, a process known as a VA Streamline Refinance, or IRRRL.
-Getting started on your VA Loan is easy; simply contact a VA Loan Specialist at 1-855-824-6727
+VA Home Loans also gives you the ability to refinance to a lower rate without having to re-qualify for the loan, a process known as a VA Streamline Refinance, or IRRRL.
+Getting started on your VA Loan is easy; simply contact a VA Loan Specialist at 1-855-824-6727.

 VA Loan FAQs – Are stated or no-document loans offered through the VA Home Loan Program?

 No, the VA does not offer stated or no-document programs.
 All loans through the VA require full documentation.

 VA Loan FAQs – Is mortgage insurance required with a VA Loan?

 No, the VA guarantees the lender on the loan.
 There is no third-party mortgage insurance required with a VA loan.